-A convenient set with a stand and pedals.
-The 61 and 76 key units have a keyboard touch, and the 88 key units have a piano touch.
+A convenient set that includes a stand and pedals.
+The 61 and 76-key models have a keyboard touch, and the 88-key model has a piano touch.

 ■ To carry around / For children → Portable keyboards

 Lightweight, compact keyboards.
-Many models are recommended for children because of the fun functions they include.
+Many models are recommended for children because of the fun features they include.